phplicengine/bitly/Readme.md

 echo $cache->get('key') // prints "value"
 ```
 We suggest to look at [Doctrine Cache Doc](https://www.doctrine-project.org/projects/doctrine-cache/en/1.8/index.html) and investigate and customize [Cache class](lib/PHPLicengine/Cache.php) to use preferred cache type.

-## Versioning
-Versioning is the same as Bitly Api documentation.

 ## Contributing and Support
 For all issues or feature request or support questions please open a new [issue](https://github.com/phplicengine/bitly/issues).
 All pull requests are welcome.